What Is the Sciatic Nerve?

 - Laminectomy.
 During a laminectomy, minimally invasive techniques are used to remove a portion of vertebral bone that’s compressing the sciatic nerve.
 A laminectomy relieves pressure and opens up more space in the lumbar spine.

-Our minimally invasive spine procedures performed out of Jacksonville and Merritt Island, FL, require smaller incisions and less recovery time than traditional spine surgeries.
+Our minimally invasive spine procedures performed out of Jacksonville, FL, require smaller incisions and less recovery time than traditional spine surgeries.
 Our procedures are performed on an outpatient basis, so we can have you home the same day as surgery.
 Many of our patients are up and active again within a few weeks following surgery.

 Integrity Spine and Orthopedics Treats Back and Joint Pain